zafar142007/Calendarly/README.md

 This app is currently running at Heroku [here](https://calendarly-app.herokuapp.com/calendarly/health).

 It is assumed that the slots are hourly in length.
-The database model is in data.sql which is executed during startup.
+The database model is in schema.sql which is executed during startup.

 Features:

 1. Uses an in-memory session implementation.
 2. Uses in-memory H2 database.
 3. Runs on Spring Boot.
-4. Uses JPA for database and transaction management.
+4. Uses Spring Data R2DBC (reactive RDBMS driver) for database management.
-5. Unit test coverage of 90%.

 Data flow diagram
 -----------------